soup-bowl/soup-bowl.github.io/_posts/2022-03-19-gitpod-review.md

 (If you want to see this script, [you can find it here](https://github.com/soup-bowl/wp-simple-smtp/blob/main/.gitpod.yml)).

 So far I've also tried GitPod with [Laravel][tr-l], an [SSO project with WordPress & MediaWiki][tr-mw], a [Jekyll theme][tr-jt], and a whole bunch of other private repository codebases.
-In fact, this website (currently closed source but runs on Jekyll) is built on GitPod!
+In fact, this website (currently closed source but runs on Jekyll) was edited on GitPod!
 Once [ReviveToday](https://revive.today) is opened-up the GitPod configuration will be visible.

 ## Cost & Conclusion